jawaharv27/number_guessing_game/README.md

 # number_guessing_game
-I made a small project on number guessing game
+A Python based number guessing game where the user has to guess the number that is chosen by the computer .
+It is a beginner-friendly Python project